-In a small dish combine two tablespoons of coconut oil with one teaspoon of honey.
+In a small dish, combine two tablespoons of coconut oil with one teaspoon of honey.
 Add two drops each of lavender and rosemary essential oils.

 Massage the honey coconut oil mixture into your hair and scalp.
-Wrap with a warm towel and let apply for twenty minutes before washing as usual.
+Wrap with a warm towel and let it apply for twenty minutes before washing as usual.

 Cold Water Rinse:

 I can personally vouch for the calming effect of a cold water rinse on frizzy hair.
-When shampooing your hair use warm water to open up pores and exfoliate while ridding your scalp of buildup.
+When shampooing your hair, use warm water to open up pores and exfoliate while ridding your scalp of buildup.
 Then apply your regular conditioner, like this DIY shea butter conditioner.

-When you are ready to rinse the conditioner avoid hot and even warm water as it can strip hair of its natural oils leaving it dehydrated and you guessed it – frizzy!
+When you are ready to rinse the conditioner avoid hot and even warm water as it can strip hair of its natural oils, leaving it dehydrated and, you guessed it – frizzy!

 Instead, rinse with cool to cold water.
 As cold as you can take it!
-A cold water rinse closes cuticles and pores helping to seal moisture in your hair.
-Not to mention, a boost in shine.
+A cold water rinse closes cuticles and pores, helping to seal moisture in your hair.
+Not to mention a boost in shine.